-Chances are high that you’ve seen viral videos of cats reacting in sometimes dramatic ways to the sudden appearance of a cucumber.
+Chances are high that you’ve seen viral videos of cats reacting in sometimes dramatic ways to the sudden appearance of a cucumber near them.
 The cats almost always leap into the air in fright, making for a hilarious but somewhat cruel prank.
 These videos are all over the internet, and it seems that almost all cats have the same reaction to this benign fruit.
 But the question remains: Why?

 The 2 Reasons Why Cats Are Afraid of Cucumbers

-1. They mistake the cucumber for a snake
+1. They Mistake the Cucumber for a Snake

 While there is no definitive answer as to exactly why cats are so afraid of cucumbers, most experts agree that it is not the fruit itself that they are afraid of, as many cats enjoy the taste of cucumber.
-There are indeed videos of would-be cat prankers who slyly place the fruit close to an unsuspecting cat, only to find the cat begins to snack on it!
+There are even videos of would-be cat prankers who slyly place the fruit close to an unsuspecting cat, only to find the cat begins to snack on it!

 More proof of this theory lies in the fact that almost anything elongated, such as a rubber snake, will evoke the same reaction, ruling out the cucumber itself as the culprit.